-- 1 Click File > Open. - For Windows, the default image location should open (...\content-repo\images). - For Linux, the file browser opens to the .../content-repo directory; you need to click the / images directory to access the image file. - 2 Browse for and select the image file. - Large image files might take a few moments to open. - 3 Browse to the partition or directory in the left pane where you want to create the directory, then click Image > Create Directory. - You can also click the New Directory icon. - 4 Specify the name of the directory, then click OK.
+For Windows, the default image location should open (...\content-repo\images).

+For Linux, the file browser opens to the .../content-repo directory; you need to click the / images directory to access the image file.

+3 Browse to the partition or directory in the left pane where you want to create the directory, then click Image > Create Directory.

+You can also click the New Directory icon.

+4 Specify the name of the directory, then click OK.